mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 If a Traveller without PSI looks into the crystal, test that Traveller's psionic potential as shown on page 196 of the Traveller Core Rulebook.
 If the Traveller is discovered to have latent psionic ability, they then risk creating a duplicate.

 26 – NEXUS 3 Iris hatches lead to capsules 23, 24 and 34.
-The iris hatch to Nexus 4 (Capsule 34) is open and cannot be shut, making the two capsules into one large chamber.
+The iris hatch to Nexus4 (Capsule 34) is open and cannot be shut, making the two capsules into one large chamber.

 31 – ALIEN HABITAT This capsule is a dangerous environment, so both the iris hatch and teleporter require user confirmation before opening into it.
 Inside, the air is a reddish mix of gases, including a high sulphur content; this poisonous atmosphere inflicts 1D damage per round on any Travellers without protective gear.
 The ambient temperature is 30 degrees K higher than in the rest of the ship.
 Looking around, the Travellers discover the sphere walls are dusty – this is the only dust the Travellers have encountered so far on the Ancients ship, other than the synthetic dirt on the upper deck.
 Dust implies decayed organic material.